mohamedirfansh/Canteen-Information-System/README.md

 This project is licensed under the **[MIT License](http://opensource.org/licenses/mit-license.php)** - see the [LICENSE](https://github.com/mohamedirfansh/Canteen-Management-System/blob/master/LICENSE) file for more details.
 Copyright © 2020 Mohamed Irfan.

-## Note

-This repo is no longer maintained and was submitted as part of the coursework for Introduction to Computational Thinking at Nanyang Technological University, Singapore.